Non-Convex Exact Community Recovery in Stochastic Block Model: Introduction

 The rest of this paper is organized as follows.
-In section \ref{sec:main-result}, we introduce the proposed two-stage algorithm for exact community recovery and present the main results of this paper regarding its recovery performance and computational efficiency.
-In sections \ref{sec:pm} and \ref{sec:gpm}, we respectively analyze the properties of the power method and the generalized power method that are respectively used in the two stages of the proposed algorithm.
-In section \ref{sec:pf-main}, we provide the proofs of the main results.
-Numerical results of the proposed algorithm are reported in section \ref{sec:num}.
+In Section \ref{sec:main-results}, we introduce the proposed two-stage algorithm for exact community recovery and present the main result of this paper.
+In Section~\ref{sec:pf-main}, we prove the main result and discuss its consequences.
+We then report some numerical results in Section \ref{sec:num} and conclude in Section~\ref{sec:concl}.